VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Evaluation

-\fref{fig:sys-design-each-module} presents the results.
-First, the \governor-only configuration achieves substantial energy savings for both prefill and decode instances compared to the static high-frequency baseline, validating the effectiveness of our SLO-aware frequency control policy. \fref{fig:freq-time} provides an example of real-time frequency dynamics.
-It shows how \governor reacts to different request rates: proportion of high-frequency time increases for higher request rates.
-Furthermore, the full version of \name (\governor + \router), achieves additional energy reductions compared to \governor-only for the decode instances.
-As \router is only applied for decode instances, it shows no benefit for the prefill instances. \fref{fig:bs-time} compares round-robin and \router by showing the batch size and frequencies of two decode instances over time.
-It shows \router can restrict the batch size of one instance under a specific boundary (256) so it can operate at lower frequency.
+\textbf{How does each module of \name bring benefits?} To quantify the per-component contribution in \name, we conduct experiments similar to \sref{subsec:main-result} using the ShareGPT dataset and LLaMA-3.1-8B model, but with two additional system configurations: \textbf{\governor-only} and a full version of \textbf{\name} (\governor+ \router). \fref{fig:sys-design-each-module} presents the results.
+First, \governor-only achieves substantial energy savings for both prefill and decode instances compared to the static high-frequency baseline SGLang-1410, validating the effectiveness of its SLO-aware frequency control policy. \fref{fig:freq-time} provides an example of real-time frequency traces.
+At low request rates, both P/D instances mainly operate at low frequency to conserve energy, while the proportion of high-frequency time increases for higher request rates due to SLO targets.
+Second, the full \name achieves additional energy reductions compared to \governor-only, which is decode specific as \router is only applied to the decode instances. \appref{subsubsec:router-example} gives an example to compares round-robin and \router by the frequencies of the two decode instances over time.
+It shows \router can restrict the batch size of one instance under a specific boundary (256) so it can operate at a lower frequency.